nroduit/viewer-hub/README.md

 ```
 - Then clean/install + run...

-## Weasis-manager
+## Viewer Hub

-In order to access to weasis-manager:
+In order to access to viewer-hub:
 ```
 http://localhost:8081
 ```
 with

 ```
-User: weasis-manager-user
+User: viewer-hub-user
-Password: weasis-manager-password
+Password: password
 ```

 ## Eureka